laminas/laminas-form/doc/book/zend.form.view.helpers.md

 ## Introduction

-Zend Framework comes with an initial set of helper classes related to Forms: e.g., rendering a text input, selection box, or form labels.
+Laminas comes with an initial set of helper classes related to Forms: e.g., rendering a text input, selection box, or form labels.
 You can use helper, or plugin, classes to perform these behaviors for you.

-See the section on \[view helpers\](zend.view.helpers) for more information.
+See the section on \[view helpers\](laminas.view.helpers) for more information.

 ## Standard Helpers